Install ducts without excessive coiled or looped flexible ductwork.

 Duct runs should be as short and straight as possible and flex duct should be stretched taut before connecting for maximum efficiency and air flow volume.
 Sloppy installation with flex ducts that loop, coil, or sag excessively adds to the pressure drop across the entire duct system and wastes materials.
-Some contractors intentionally loop the flexible duct as a way to decrease airflow to a particular room; however, decreases in airflow should be handled with dampers instead as stated in the ENERGY STAR Version 3.0 HVAC System Quality Installation Contractor Checklist, footnote 23: "Ducts shall not include coiled or looped ductwork except to the extent needed for acoustical control.
-Balancing dampers or proper duct sizing shall be used instead of loops to limit flow to diffusers.
+Some contractors intentionally loop the flexible duct as a way to decrease airflow to a particular room; however, decreases in airflow should be handled with dampers instead as stated in the ENERGY STAR Version 3.0/3.1 National HVAC Commissioning Checklist, footnote 5: "Air balancing of supply registers and return grilles is highly recommended to improve the performance of the HVAC system and comfort of the occupants, but is not required at this time for certification.
+When air balancing is completed, balancing dampers or proper duct sizing shall be used instead of looped or coiled ductwork to limit flow to diffusers.
 When balancing dampers are used, they shall be located at the trunk to limit noise unless the trunk will not be accessible when the balancing process is conducted.
-In such cases, opposable blade dampers (OBD) or dampers located in the duct boot are permitted."
+In such cases, Opposable Blade Dampers (OBD) or dampers located in the duct boot are permitted to be used."

 Manual D Residential Duct Systems (ACCA 2009) sets standards for flex duct design and installation.
 See Appendix 17 for a detailed discussion of duct installation.
 The Flexible Duct Performance Standards (Fifth Edition) by the Air Diffusion Council (ADC) provides guidance to designers, architects, engineers, contractors, and installers.